This is the multi-page printable view of this section. Click here to print.

 a + c ≥ b.

-The program can accept a single set of input values, produce a result, and then terminate.
-Or, you can include a loop that allows the user to repeat the process multiple times before quitting.
+The user will input the values from the console.
+The three sides should be entered separately.
+Your program must accept the input values, produce a result, and then terminate.
+You may include a loop that allows the user to repeat the process multiple times before quitting.
 It’s up to you.

 Use this plain text template to write your problem statement.
 You must save it as a plain .txt file, not Word or anything else.